 This changed in 1979 with the accession of Didier Cuvelier, who became the first member of his family to take charge of Leoville Poyferre.
 Didier Cuvelier first trained and went to school to study accounting before he started to learn about wine.
 His teacher was Professor Emile Peynaud.
 This was a fortuitous move for the property as the wines made by Didier Cuvelier once again put Leoville Poyferre on the map to wine lovers all over the world.

-Some of the first changes made by the young 26 year old Didier Cuvelier include bringing Michel Rolland as well as Emile Peynaud into the fold.
+Some of the first changes made by the young 26 year old Didier Cuvelier include bringing Emile Peynaud into the fold.
 This was quickly followed by a modernization of the winemaking facilities at their Left Bank estate.
 A bigger move was to rip out and replant 20 hectares of vines, drastically reducing their output for years.
+Michel Rolland joined the team in 1994.

 The positive changes in the wine from Leoville Poyferre can easily be seen by tasting the wine.
 The rapid jump in quality first appeared in 1982.
 However, Didier Cuvelier was not the first person to introduce innovation at Leoville Poyferre.
 In fact, Chateau Leoville Poyferre was one of the first Bordeaux chateau to trellis their vines using pine stakes.
 This is common today, but not two centuries ago.
 Leoville Poyferre was also one of the first Bordeaux produces to rinse their barrels with sulfur to help protect their wines from spoiling during the shipping and aging process.